 While many official documents must be written in black, blue is actually the smarter choice for signatures.

 There’s an interesting side-note to signatures written in blue ink.
-Marketing research has found fairly consistently over the years that fundraising letters, questionnaires and other materials often get more and faster responses if they bear a handwritten signature in blue, versus typed or signed in black.
+Marketing research has found fairly consistently over the years that fundraising letters, questionnaires, and other materials often get more and faster responses if they bear a handwritten signature in blue, versus typed or signed in black.

-Neither had one of the most significant benefits of using blue ink: improved recall memory.
+One of the most significant benefits of using blue ink: improved recall memory.